-Topics China EU Linking to other schemes Linking to other A former Governor of the People's Bank of China The scheme is linked to the Swiss scheme.
+Topics China EU Linking to other schemes A former Governor of the People's Bank of China, Zhou Xiaochuan, has expressed interest to further study linkage with the EU ETS following the model of Shanghai-HK Stock Connect which allows investors in both cities to trade financial products in each other's market 5 .
+Regarding cross-border flights and shipping, Zhou also called for the establishment of a special bilateral fund between China and Europe to collect carbon emission charges on such flights and shipping which will then use the charges for supporting the development of new zero emission transportation or other ways of reducing emissions 6 .
+The scheme is linked to the Swiss scheme.
 It is not clear whether the United Kingdom and EU will agree to link their emission trading schemes.
 Different pilot schemes have been testing ways to link with other schemes around the world.
 For example, the Guangdong pilot scheme has formed a strategic partnership with EU ETS for mutual membership recognition and development of trading products for investors in both schemes.
 Use of offsets Covered entities are allowed to use China certified emissions reduction ("CCER") credits to offset as much as 5% of its annual emission target.
 One CCER unit can offset 1 tonne of CO2-equivalent.
 CCER credits used for offsets could come from various types of projects, for example, renewable energy, carbon sinks and methane recovery, but not from projects that have been included as emissions reduction projects for allowance management under the China ETS.
 Further details regarding CCER offsets will be announced in future regulations by the MEE.
 Some pilot schemes also allow for offset with CCER credits and the types of projects allowed are announced each year.
-In Phase 2, businesses were allowed to buy international credits totalling around 1.4 billion tonnes of CO2- equivalent.
+In Phase 2, businesses were allowed to buy international credits totalling around 1.4 billion tonnes of CO2-equivalent.
 This was dramatically scaled back in Phase 3.
 Offsets are not allowed in Phase 4, subject to potential developments in international emissions trading market mechanisms.